 There are two main types of depression and they both need help:

-Situational depression: When life hits hard (a loss, a traumatic event, big transition that overrides our system -even when perceived as positive, external circumstances that we cannot change…), it is normal to express big sadness and discomfort; but recovery tends to be faster and therapy is helpful by helping client get in touch with his/her inner or external resources.
+Situational depression: When life hits hard (a loss, a traumatic event, big transition that overrides our system.
+Even when perceived as positive, external circumstances that we cannot change…), it is normal to express big sadness and discomfort.
+However, recovery tends to be faster and therapy is helpful by helping the client get in touch with his/her inner or external resources.

-Clinical depression: It is a very common psychological problem, and most people never seek proper treatment, or seek treatment but they are misdiagnosed with physical illness.
+Clinical depression: It is a very common psychological problem.
+Moreover, most people never seek proper treatment or seek treatment but they are misdiagnosed with physical illness.
 This is extremely unfortunate because, with proper treatment, nearly 80% of those with depression can make significant improvement in their mood and life adjustment.
-Each person’s circumstances and depression is unique, and therefore, asking for professional help instead of trying to read general tips online or asking to friends or family members for advice is highly recommended.
+Each person’s circumstances and depression are unique.
+Therefore, asking for professional help instead of trying to read general tips online or asking to friends or family members for advice is highly recommended.

 Common Reasons People Don’t Seek Help

 - For some, it may be a past event, such as trauma or loss, that is too painful to feel or upsetting to acknowledge.

-- Depression often overlaps with anxiety, and the combination of racing thoughts and a feeling of helplessness makes it more difficult to define and address.
+- Depression often overlaps with anxiety.
+Moreover, the combination of racing thoughts and a feeling of helplessness makes it more difficult to define and address.

 - Stigma and shame.
 A lot of people have grown up in environments where being vulnerable or less that ok was a sign of weakness or defectiveness.

 - How talking to a stranger is going to help me.
-People don’t know that therapists are mostly people that have been in their shoes and therefore, familiar with their circumstances and experiences.
+People don’t know that therapists are mostly people that have been in their shoes.
+Therefore, familiar with their circumstances and experiences.

 - Depression is genetic.
 Lately research in neuroscience proofs how the mind influences the brain and viceversa.
 Therefore, medication to address that piece in combination with psychotherapy to address the mind, is the recommended treatment.
 And as we tell clients, since we still don’t have a machine